clarity20/fasder/README.md

     $ mv index.html d,www<Tab>
     $ mv index.html /var/www/

-There are also three zle widgets: `fasd-complete`, `fasd-complete-f`, `fasd-complete-d`.
+There are also three zle widgets: `fasder-complete`, `fasder-complete-f`, `fasder-complete-d`.
 You can bind them to any keybindings you like:

 ```sh
 bindkey '^X^A' fasder-complete    # C-x C-a to do fasder-complete (files and directories)